Guide: 30-Day After-Action Checklist for Idea Campaigns

 Before the details fade, document the answers to these questions while they are still fresh:

 What worked well in this campaign that you want to repeat next time?
-(Specific things: the channel you used to share the mid-campaign update, the way the challenge was framed, the speed of the triage process.)
+(Specific things: the channel you used to share the mid-campaign update, how the challenge was framed, the speed of the triage process.)

 What did not work that you want to fix?
 (Specific things: the day you launched and its effect on participation, the evaluation criteria that were ambiguous, the feedback process that took too long.)